krb5/krb5/doc/users/user_commands/kinit.rst

     As of release 1.8, the MIT Kerberos KDC only supports fully anonymous operation.

+**-I** *input_ccache*

+    Specifies the name of a credentials cache that already contains a ticket.
+When obtaining that ticket, if information about how that ticket was obtained was also stored to the cache, that information will be used to affect how new credentials are obtained, including preselecting the same methods of authenticating to the KDC.

 **-T** *armor_ccache*
     Specifies the name of a credentials cache that already contains a